Ryan Petrik: Rockingham Flames

 In 2021, Petrik guided the men's team to their first ever grand final in the inaugural NBL1 West season, where they lost 92–82 to the Perry Lakes Hawks.
 In 2022, he guided the team to another grand final appearance and their first ever championship, defeating the Geraldton Buccaneers 91–79.
 At the 2022 NBL1 National Finals, the team was crowned national champions after defeating the Frankston Blues in the championship game.
 Returning to the Flames for the 2023 NBL1 West season, he guided the team to first place in the regular season with a 19–3 record before losing to the Joondalup Wolves in the preliminary final.
 At the 2023 NBL1 National Finals, the team reached the grand final where they lost 90–85 to the Knox Raiders.

 In October 2023, Petrik signed a two-year deal with the Flames to remain as men's head coach until the end of 2025.
 He was subsequently appointed in a dual role as the Flames' high performance manager.

 On 17 May 2025, Petrik assumed dual responsibility as head coach of both the Flames men and women after the club parted ways with women's head coach, Lukas Carey.
 Petrik went on to be named NBL1 West Men's Coach of the Year for the 2025 season, with the men's team losing in the preliminary final and the women's team losing in the semi final.

 On 29 July 2025, Petrik re-signed as Flames men's head coach for the 2026 and 2027 seasons.

+In the 2026 season, Petrik guided the Flames men to the NBL1 West Grand Final, where they defeated the Geraldton Buccaneers 66–62 to win the championship.
+Petrik subsequently became a four-time championship coach with the Flames – two with both the men and women.